Mark-Amgad/fibonacci-app/README.md

 ## Run steps:

 1. Clone the project.
-2. Change you directory to the application folder `cd fibonacci-app`
+2. Change your directory to the application folder `cd fibonacci-app`
 3. Make sure that your machine has docker and docker-compose setup.
 4. RUN `docker-compose up`
 5. ping http://localhost on your browser.